Dignity At Work

 This course is in compliance with the recommendations of a Government Task Force Report on Bullying in the Workplace and the three Codes of Practice issued under the Safety, Health and Welfare at Work Act 1989, the Industrial Relations Act 1990 and the Equality Act 2004 respectively: · The Health & Safety Authority’s Code of Practice on the Prevention of Workplace Bullying · The Labour Relations Commission’s (LRC) Code of Practice Detailing Procedures for Addressing Bullying in the Workplace · The Equality Authority’s Code of Practice on Sexual Harassment and Harassment at Work.

-These dignity at work sessions are designed to accommodate 12 participants.
+This dignity at work course is designed to accommodate 12 participants.
 We have listened to clients and participants and have shortened our session to a very intensive 3 hours.
 Typically, we deliver two sessions per day for clients.
 If dignity at work is of interest to you, we would be delighted to discuss your needs further.

 Special rates for multiple groups of Dignity at Work training.
 Call 1800 989 543

 The role of policy in developing and maintaining a motivated workforce

 Creating a positive work culture

 Understanding bullying and harassment

 Identifying the Different Types of Behaviour / Reading the situation